 - Member, Diversity Strategic Action Group, National League of Nursing

 Brooks Carthon JM, Hatfield L, Plover C, Dierkes A, Davis L, Hedgeland T, Sanders AM, Visco F, Holland S, Ballinghoff J, Del Guidice M, Aiken LH.
-(2019).
-The association of nurse engagement and nurse staffing on patient safety.
-Journal of Nursing Care Quality and Safety 34(1): 40-46.
+Association of nurse engagement and nurse staffing on patient safety.
+Journal of Nursing Care Quality.
+2019;34(1):40-46.